weaviate/weaviate-io/developers/weaviate/api/graphql/additional-properties.md

 ![Weaviate T-SNE example](./img/plot-noSettings.png?i=1 "Weaviate T-SNE example")

-#### Best practices and notes
+####  best practices and notes
-* There is no request size limit (other than the global 10,000 items request limit) which can be used on a `featureProjection` query.
-However, due to the O(n^2) complexity of the `t-SNE` algorithm, large requests size have an exponential effect on the response time.
-We recommend to keep the request size at or below 100 items, as we have noticed drastic increases in response time thereafter.
+* Due to the O(n^2) complexity of the `t-SNE` algorithm, we recommend to keep the request size at or below 100 items.
-* Feature Projection happens in real-time, per query.
+* `t-SNE` is non-deterministic and lossy, and happens in real-time per query.
 The dimensions returned have no meaning across queries.
-* Currently only root elements (not resolved cross-references) are taken into consideration for the featureProjection.
 * Due to the relatively high cost of the underlying algorithm, we recommend to limit requests including a `featureProjection` in high-load situations where response time matters.
 Avoid parallel requests including a `featureProjection`, so that some threads stay available to serve other, time-critical requests.